T

 transport hub

-• Allow ample time for check-in and security at the airport.
+Allow ample time for travel to the airport.

 Insider tips

-• Utilize ride-sharing apps like Grab for affordable and convenient transport.
+• Utilize the Grab app for affordable and convenient transportation.

-• Embrace the street food culture – it's a highlight of KL.
+• Embrace the street food culture – it's safe and delicious!

 • Learn a few basic Malay phrases like 'Terima Kasih' (Thank You).